Azure/prometheus-collector/otelcollector/deploy/README.md

       windowskubeproxy = "<regex>"
     ```
   Note that if you are using
       1. quotes in the regex you will need to escape them using a backslash.
-Example - keepListRegexes.kubelet = `"test\'smetric\"s\""`
+Example - keepListRegexes.kubelet = `"test\'smetric\"s\""`  instead of `"test'smetric"s""`
-      2. backslash in the regex, you will need to replace a single instance of `\` with `\\\\\\\\\`.
-This is because of the multiple environment variable substitutions that happen before this goes into effect in the configuration.
+      2. backslashes in the regex, you will need to escape them.
+Example - keepListRegexes.kubelet = `testbackslash\\*` instead of `testbackslash\*`

 - 6.3) Apply the configmap to the cluster
     ```shell